 Icing the individual tiers

 Before we get to stacking, you’ll first need to prep each tier with a crumb coat and smooth layer of buttercream.
-We have a great tutorial for crumb coating a cake, and here’s an easy method how to achieve a smooth buttercream finish using simple tools.

 How to ice a wedding cake with buttercream